AlexGalhardo/Galhardo-APP-1.0/README.md

 <small align="center">A Simple Web App Project for Lifetime Learning</small>
 </div>

+# WHY THIS PROJECT?
+“Talk is cheap.
+Show me the code.” - Linus Torvalds

 ## Live Demo
 - **Currently Version: ALPHA - NOT STABLE**
 - You can access: https://galhardoapp.com/